 Remove the servings of beans you want to eat and reheat them in the microwave or on the stovetop until piping hot.

-Can I freeze the Creole Red Beans?
+Can I Freeze Creole Red Beans?

-Transfer the cooled beans to a freezer storage bag.
+To freeze red beans and rice, transfer the cooled beans to a freezer storage bag.
 As always, freeze the bag lying flat, so it takes up less space when you stand it up after it freezes solid.
 Freeze the rice in a separate bag while you’re at it.

 The red beans and rice freeze exceptionally well for 2 months.